 As simple as may it seem, the transition from the deterministic version in equation (3.57) to the stochastic version in equation (3.58) involves mathematical troubles.
-In fact, the process $\underline{x}(t)$ is hardly differentiable and the derivative $d\underline{x}(t)/dt$ does not generally exist.
+In fact, the process x(t) is hardly differentiable and the derivative dx(t)/dt does not generally exist.
 Thus, stochastic differential equations require their own rules of calculus.
-Here we use the following simple rule: We solve the differential equation as if it were deterministic with well-defined derivative.
+Here we use the following simple rule: We solve the differential equation as if it were deterministic with well-defined derivatives.
 Naturally, the mathematical expression of the solution will not contain derivatives.
-In that expression we replace the deterministic functions with stochastic processes.
-Thus, the differentiability problem is bypassed.
+In that expression we replace the deterministic functions with stochastic processes, thus bypassing the differentiability problem.